- Stimulating and invigorating for body and mind

 - Excellent selection of a variety of teas

-Black tea is the most known among tea varieties.
-Whether classic BOP (Broken Orange Pekoe), FP (Flowery Pekoe) from the first pick or exquisite First Flush from Malaysia.
-Also, flavoured tea lovers will find their favourite tea here: Mango, passionfruit, Lychee and so many more.
+This tea is the most known among tea varieties.
+Whether classic BOP (Broken Orange Pekoe), FP (Flowery Pekoe) from the first pick, or exquisite First Flush from Malaysia.
+Also, flavored tea lovers will find their favorite tea here: Mango, passionfruit, Lychee and so many more.